Getting a flat isn’t the highlight of any cyclist’s riding experience. It can ruin your day, especially if you aren’t equipped to handle it.

 More reading : Butyl vs Latex - Which is Better?

 You’ve gotten a few flats in a row, checked the tire, and it seems fine.
 What’s going on?

-If this is happening to you, and you run tubes, remove and overinflate the tube the next time you flat.
+If this happens to you, and you run tubes, remove and overinflate the tube the next time you flat.
 Where’s the damage causing the air to escape?
 Compare it to where the valve stem goes into your rim.
 Is it on the rim or the tire side?

-If it’s rim side, you’ve found the offender.
+If it’s the rim side, you’ve found the offender.
 Check your rim.

 Is there a little hole where the spoke head pokes through?
 Or has the strip moved, exposing the spoke hole?

 Rim strips that come on most bikes aren’t the best quality.
 Replace them with a quality self-adhesive cloth tape from Velox or Zefal and ride worry-free.

 Powdered surfaces glide against each other, helping to prevent punctures, particularly pinch flats.